 Program OverviewPrinter Friendly

-This two-year Financial Services business diploma program is geared towards those who want to study the industry in-depth while gaining certifications in courses including the Canadian Securities Course (CSC), life insurance (LLQP), mutual funds (IFIC) and retirement planning (RPC).
+This two-year Financial Services diploma program is geared towards those who want an in-depth study of the industry while also gaining important industry certifications.
+As you attend both theoretical and practical courses, you'll also gain certifications in the Canadian Securities Course (CSC), life insurance (LLQP), mutual funds (IFIC) and retirement planning (RPC).

-Those who successfully complete the Centennial College Financial Services courses will find themselves prepared for a wide variety of positions, including a customer service representative or an investment advisor.
+Once you successfully complete the Centennial College Financial Services courses, you'll be well prepared for a wide variety of positions such as personal banking representative, analyst and investment advisor.

 Program OutlinePrinter Friendly